mmgen/mmgen-wallet/README.md

 makes seed phrases easy to memorize.
 Curiously, only 861 of them are shared by the more prosaic 2048-word [BIP39 wordlist][bw] used in most wallets today.

-Beginning with version 0.12.0, BIP39 mnemonic format is also supported, allowing you to use MMGen as a master wallet for other wallets supporting that widespread standard.
+Beginning with version 0.12.0, the BIP39 mnemonic format is also supported, allowing you to use MMGen as a master wallet for other wallets supporting that widespread standard.

 #### A brief overview of MMGen’s unique feature set: